LanaKhalifa/deep-learning-flood-modeling/README.md

 ## 1. From Simulations to Dataloaders

 > Note: “Plan” and “Simulation” are used interchangeably throughout this repository.
 A project (abbreviated as `prj`) refers to a collection of flood simulations conducted on remotely sensed terrains, all cut via QGIS from a single project unit defined by the U.S. Geological Survey's 3D Elevation Program (3DEP).
 Overall, there are 4 projects (`prj_03`, `prj_04`, `prj_05`, and `prj_06`) from which 210 simulations were run, differing from each other in terrain and flood event (water flow).
+> Note: Before running move the large folder `hecras_simulations_results/` (shared via OneDrive) into `simulations_to_samples/raw_data/`.
+This is required due to GitHub's file size limitations.
+Once added, the pipeline can run end-to-end.

 ### How to Run: